code-red-Marshall/Generative-AI--BCGx--Forage/README.md

   - A comprehensive data analysis report, which should include:
     - your findings
     - a summary providing insights into the financial health of the analyzed companies.

-## Task 1-
-- Extract financial data from provided 10-K documents.
-- Conduct a basic analysis to identify significant financial trends and indicators.
-- Format and clean the data for further processing in an AI model.

 ## Task 2-
 - Develop an AI chatbot that can analyze financial data and provide insights.